lokmanTech/youtube_data_engineering/README.md

 *additional notes: as for linux or mac we can use `ls` command on the CLI to list the files, but in windows use this command `dir /s /b /o:gn`.
 You're welcome.

 7. `IMPLEMENTING LAKE HOUSE ARCHITECTURE`: Before we go deep, we need to understand the key elements of the lake house architecture.
 Scalable Data Lakes, Purpose-built Data Services, Seamless Data Movement, Unified Governance & Performance and Cost-effective.
 Next, we will setup AWS GLUE.
-8. `AWS GLUE FOR DATA INTEGRATION`: When you done uploading the files into S3 Bucket, now, go to `AWS GLUE` then click
+8. `AWS GLUE FOR DATA INTEGRATION`: When you done uploading the files into S3 Bucket, now, go to `AWS GLUE` then click at `CRAWLER` at the left navigation pane.
+Create `new crawler` and name it whatever you want,  in this project I've named it as `de-yt-glue-catalog-1`,and for my case, I kept everything in default.
+Ensure you are using correct S3 Bucket, then create new IAM role for this AWS GLUE section.